YoyoMai98/recipe_front_end/recipe_selectors/README.md

 * Add a rating for each recipe.

 ## **Acknowledgments:**
-A special thank you to Zsolt, Anna, Colin, Richard, Eoan and Phil, for all the advice and support during the project.
+A special thank you to [BNTA team](https://techacademy.brightnetwork.co.uk/) and especially to Anna, Colin, Eoan, Ed, Phil, Richard and Zsolt, for all the advice and support during the project.
 You've made this learning process a blast!

 ## Default ReactJs Available Scripts